craigthomas/Chip8Java/README.md

 ## Compiling

-To compile the project, you will need a Java Development Kit (JDK) version 8 or greater installed.
+To compile the project, you will need a Java Development Kit (JDK) version 17 or greater installed (note that these steps are only needed if you want to compile the software yourself - if you just want to run the emulator, see the [Running](#running) section below).

-Recently, Oracle has changed their license agreement to make personal and developmental use of their JDK free.
-However, some other use cases may require a paid subscription.
-Oracle's version of the JDK can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Alternatively, if you prefer to use a JRE with an open-source license (GPL v2 with Classpath Exception), you may visit [https://adoptopenjdk.net](https://adoptopenjdk.net) and install the latest Java Development Kit (JDK) for your system.
-Again, JDK version 8 or better will work correctly.
+1. *For Linux* - the simplest way to install the JDK is to use OpenJDK:

+    ```bash
+    sudo apt update
+    sudo apt install openjdk-17-jdk
+    ```

+2. *For Windows* - I recommend using Eclipse Temurin (formerly AdoptJDK) as the software is licensed under the GNU license version 2 with classpath exception.
+The latest JRE builds are available at [https://adoptium.net/en-GB/temurin/releases](https://adoptium.net/en-GB/temurin/releases) (make sure you select _JDK_ as the type you wish to download).
+The MSI method will download an installer that will download and can be run to install the JDK for you.
+Follow the prompts for more information.
+Note that this will also install the appropriate JRE as well.

 To build the project, switch to the root of the source directory, and
 type: